Crell/enum-comparison/README.md

 ### C

 In C, enumerations are really just a wrapper for named integer constants.
-They are defined with the keyword `enum`, although to be fully useful they need to also be defined as a `typedef`.
+They are defined with the keyword `enum`, often in combination with `typedef`.
 For example:

 ```c
 #include<stdio.h>